kin14270476/Computer-System-Architecture/Assignment 1/documentation.md

 ![Poster](https://github.com/kin14270476/Computer-System-Architecture/blob/master/Assignment%201/Computer%20Components%20King%20P1.jpg)
 ## 2.2 notes
 # 3.0 traffic lights
-The task of this tutorial is to teach you how to use the traffic light software which used for simulating traffic lights.
+The task of this tutorial is to teach you how to use the traffic light software which used for simulating pair of traffic lights.
 ## 3.1 tutorial
 When you first start the program it will close all the windows in the program and then a pop-up box which will show you the ram that this program has access to and what current adress the programe is at.
-The next thing the program will do is set the varible of AL to 30 in hexadecimal
+The next thing the program will do is set the varible of AL to 30 in hexadecimal.

 ![screenshot 1](https://github.com/kin14270476/Computer-System-Architecture/blob/master/Assignment%201/screenshots/screen%20shot1.png)
-The reason I have done this
+The traffic lights work by an 8bit binary string in which the first 3 bit control the left traffic light whilst the next 3 bit would control the right traffic light and the last 2 bit do nothing.
+The first bit signals the red light to be on, the second bit would singnal the yellow light and the third bit would signal the green light.
+An example of this would be the 10000100 which cause the left traffic light to be red and the right one to be green.
+As the software only accepts hexadecimal you need to convert the binary to hexadecimal so that you can send the value to the traffic lights.
+So if you used the previous example you would need to be 84 for it to turn the traffic light to the right colour

 ![traffic light](https://github.com/kin14270476/Computer-System-Architecture/blob/master/Assignment%201/screenshots/Traffic%20light.png)
 ![screenshot 2](https://github.com/kin14270476/Computer-System-Architecture/blob/master/Assignment%201/screenshots/screen%20shot2.png)